-PROBATION AND DISQUALIFICATION
+PROBATION, DISMISSAL AND READMISSION

-Cuyamaca College believes that students who can profit from higher education should be allowed admission free of probationary status.
+Cuyamaca College believes that students who can benefit from higher education should be allowed admission free of probationary status.
 Grades earned at other schools prior to admission to Cuyamaca College shall not be considered in determining probationary status.